Developer OneNote

 1. Select Start, then All Programs, then Accessories, then System Tools, and then Disk Cleanup.

-2. If you are using Windows 7, select Clean up system files.
+2. If you are using Windows 7 or Windows 8, select Clean up system files.
 If you are using Windows Vista, select Files from all users on this computer.

 3. Select the Previous Windows installation(s) check box, and click OK.